Cat behaviour: What is your cat afraid of?

 There are many reasons why your cat may be scared.
 Some cats appear more placid than others, some are scared of their own shadows.

-But why are cats scared?
+Why are cats scared?

 Any cat that isn’t used to socialising with human beings will find it difficult to settle down in a new environment.
 If a kitten has been brought up in a cattery, for example, it may experience problems when first interacting with a new family.